Antonio Ereditato

-Antonio Ereditato (Napoli, 2 June 1955) is an Italian physicist, currently associate researcher at Fermilab, Batavia, USA, and Emeritus professor at the University of Bern, Switzerland, where he has been Director of the Laboratory for High Energy Physics from 2006 to 2020.
-From 2021 to 2022 he has been Visiting Professor at the Yale University, USA.
+Antonio Ereditato (Napoli, 2 June 1955) is an Italian physicist, currently Research Professor at the University of Chicago, associate researcher at Fermilab, Batavia, USA, and Emeritus professor at the University of Bern, Switzerland, where he has been Director of the Laboratory for High Energy Physics from 2006 to 2020.
+From 2021 to 2022 Ereditato has been Visiting Professor at the Yale University, USA.

 He carried out research activities in the field of experimental neutrino physics, of weak interactions and strong interactions with experiments conducted at CERN, in Japan, at Fermilab in United States and at the LNGS in Italy.
 Ereditato has accomplished several R&D studies on particle detectors: wire chambers, calorimeters, time projection chambers, nuclear emulsions, detectors for medical applications.

 Biography

 Ereditato obtained the degree in physics (1981) and the PhD (1987) at the University of Naples Federico II.
 He worked at CNRS Strasbourg, at CERN and at the Istituto Nazionale di Fisica Nucleare in Napoli, where he obtained the position of Director of Research since 1998.
 From 2006 to 2020 Ereditato has been Ordinary Professor of Experimental Particle Physics at the University of Bern.

 He has served in several international scientific committees: SPSC, CNGS and LHCC at CERN, and is presently member of the PAC of the Joint Institute for Nuclear Research of Dubna.
 Ereditato has been also member of the Swiss National Science Foundation.
 He served in Advisory Committees of international conferences, such as the Calorimetry Conference.
 Referee and peer review member of international journals and of Funding Agencies, Ereditato is currently Editor-in-Chief of Instruments.
-He is also member of the Aspen Institute Italia and president of SAIS (Association of the Italian Academics in Switzerland).
+He is also member of the Aspen Institute Italia and has been president of SAIS (Association of the Italian Academics in Switzerland).

 From 2008 to 2012 Antonio Ereditato has been the spokesperson of the OPERA neutrino experiment that he proposed in 1997 together with Kimio Niwa and Paolo Strolin.
 The experiment studied neutrino oscillations along the CNGS beam from CERN to the LNGS Gran Sasso Laboratory.
 On 31 May 2010 Ereditato announced the detection of the first tau-neutrino by OPERA.
 This was the first indication of the direct appearance of neutrino oscillations.
 In September 2011 the OPERA Collaboration announced that an anomaly was detected in the measurement of the neutrino velocity, pointing to the possibility of superluminal muon neutrinos, see (mistaken) faster-than-light neutrino anomaly.
 The source of the anomaly was then found by the OPERA researchers as due to an instrumental problem.